Explore by Type

 To enter, submit at least three portfolio-quality photographs (at least 4”x6”, in jpeg or png format) of a project of your original design,

-built within the last ten years, which incorporates Marvin® brand windows and/or doors, together with a brief written description of the project,
+built within the last ten years, which incorporates Marvin® or Integrity® brand windows and/or doors, together with a brief written description of the project,

 More than one category may be identified in connection with an entry.
 The Sponsor reserves the right, in its sole discretion, to re-categorize any entry.

-A majority of the fenestration openings in the project must be Marvin® brand products.
-Projects may include ≤50% Integrity® brand products
+A majority of the fenestration openings in the project must be Marvin® and/or Integrity® brand products.

-Program.
-Photographs in which non-Marvin windows or doors are depicted will be disqualified.
+Photographs in which non-Marvin or Integrity windows or doors are depicted will be disqualified.

 You may enter the Contest by completing the required fields of the online entry form at www.marvin.com/architectschallenge in their entirety,